cockroachdb/docs/v20.1/architecture/transaction-layer.md

 #### Writing

 When the transaction layer executes write operations, it doesn't directly write values to disk.
-Instead, it creates two things that help it mediate a distributed transaction:
+Instead, it creates several things that help it mediate a distributed transaction:

+- **Locks** for all of a transaction’s writes, which represent a provisional, uncommitted state.
+CockroachDB has several different types of locking:

+  - **Unreplicated Locks** which are stored in an in-memory, per-node lock table by the [concurrency control](#concurrency-control) machinery.
+These locks are not replicated via [Raft](replication-layer.html#raft).

-- **Write intents** for all of a transaction’s writes, which represent a provisional, uncommitted state.
-These are essentially the same as standard [multi-version concurrency control (MVCC)](storage-layer.html#mvcc) values but also contain a pointer to the transaction record stored on the cluster.
+  - **Replicated Locks** (also known as [write intents](#write-intents)), which are replicated via [Raft](replication-layer.html#raft), and act as a combination of a provisional value and an exclusive lock.
+They are essentially the same as standard [multi-version concurrency control (MVCC)](storage-layer.html#mvcc) values but also contain a pointer to the [transaction record](#transaction-records) stored on the cluster.

 - A **transaction record** stored in the range where the first write occurs, which includes the transaction's current state (which is either `PENDING`, `STAGING`, `COMMITTED`, or `ABORTED`).